Pure extension of the theta divisor over the moduli space of abelian varieties: Abelian schemes with theta divisor

 \begin{lemma} The natural map $\pi^n\colon \bar N_{g,1}^n \to \bar N_g^n$ is integral and saturated, hence is flat with reduced geometric fibres. \end{lemma} \begin{proof} The map $\pi^n$ is log smooth.
 By construction, the map on fans is equidimensional, and is surjective on lattice points for every cone.
 By, for instance, \cite[Theorem 2.1.4]{molcho2021universal} the map is integral and saturated.
 It is then flat and has reduced geometric fibres by \cite[Theorems IV.4.3.5 and IV.4.3.6]{oguslogbook}. \end{proof}

-We write $\lb L$ for the pullback of $\lb L_{\theta^{\on{pl}}}$ to $\bar N_{g,1}^n$.
+We write $\lb L$ for the pullback of $\lb L_{-\theta^{\mathrm{pl}}}$ to $\bar N_{g,1}^n$.

 \begin{lemma} For every positive integer $d$, the sheaf $\pi^n_*\lb L^d$ is a vector bundle of rank $d^g$ on $\bar N_g^n$, and all higher derived pushforwards vanish.
 Its formation commutes with arbitrary schematic base change. \end{lemma} \begin{proof} Lemma \ref{lem:n_flatness} allows us to apply Cohomology and Base Change.
 It is then enough to show that on each geometric point of $\bar N^n_{g}$, we have $h^0(\lb L^d) = d^g$, and $h^i(\lb L^d) = 0$ for $i>0$.
-By restricting to test curves in $\bar N^n_g$ whose generic points lie in the interior, we may reduce to considering a log abelian variety over a complete dvr with divisorial log structure, pulling back the Delaunay--Voronoi cone decomposition.
-The result we need is then \cite[Theorem~4.4]{an}. \end{proof}
+By restricting to test curves in $\bar N^n_g$ whose generic points lie in the interior, we may reduce to considering a log abelian variety over a complete dvr with divisorial log structure, pulling back the mixed Delaunay--Voronoi cone decomposition.
+The necessary cohomology computations are then found in \cite[Theorem~4.4]{an}. \end{proof}

 We now define a Cartier divisor $\widetilde \Theta$ on $\bar N_{g,1}^n$ by locally choosing a generating section of $\pi^n_*\lb L$; the divisor is independent of the choice.